Fabian Ehmann

-Fabian Ehmann (born 28 August 1998) is an Austrian professional footballer who plays as a goalkeeper for Austrian Football Bundesliga club TSV Hartberg.
+Fabian Ehmann (born 28 August 1998) is an Austrian professional footballer who plays as a goalkeeper for Austrian Bundesliga club Grazer AK.

 Club career

 He competed and advanced to Sturm Graz academies and joined the first team in 2016.

 In the 2018–19 season, he played on loan at SV Kapfenberg in the 2.
 Liga.

 On 24 June 2019, Ehmann joined Aris on a two-year deal.

 The 21-year-old Austrian goalkeeper participated in 11 2019–20 League games after Julián Cuesta received an injury.
 Unfortunately for Ehmann, he failed to take advantage of the opportunity presented to him, conceding 17 goals and only recording two clean sheets.

 On 12 January 2021, Ehmann joined Danish 1st Division club Vendsyssel FF on a deal for the rest of the season.

 On 30 June 2021 he returned to Austria and joined SV Horn on a two-year deal.

-On 20 January 2023, Ehrmann signed with TSV Hartberg until the end of the 2022–23 season.
+On 20 January 2023, Ehmann signed with TSV Hartberg until the end of the 2022–23 season.

+In 2024, Ehmann signed with recently promoted 2.
+Liga club ASK Voitsberg, where he was backup to Florian Schögl.

+On 28 August 2025, Ehmann joined Grazer AK, signing a one-year contract with the option of a second year.